Mintbase/gitbook-docs/dev/getting-started/anatomy-of-a-non-fungible-token.md

 **Ready to get going?
 Start by** [**deploying your contract**](make-your-first-contract-call-deploycontract.md)**, then, move on to** [**upload/mint**](upload-reference-material-to-arweave-and-mint.md)**!**

-_\*IPFS currently carries a risk of loosing your content forever if no one hosts it.
+_\*IPFS currently carries a risk of losing your content forever if no one hosts it.
 While solutions to this problem are being worked on, we suggest using Arweave instead.
 Hosts there are incentivized to keep as many of the networks' contents as possible with Proof of Access block production rewards._&#x20;